hyperledger/besu-docs/docs/private-networks/reference/api/index.md

 ### `qbft_getValidatorsByBlockNumber`

 Lists the validators for the specified block.

+For all blocks up to the chain head block this method returns the validators that were used at the time the block was produced.

+Use `blockNumber` to get the list of validators for that block.

-A block has two validator lists associated with it:
+For the chain head block there are two validator lists associated with it:

 1. The validators that were used at the time the block was produced.
+This list is returned by passing `latest` as the input parameter.
 2. The validators that will be used to produce the next block.
+This list is returned by passing `pending` as the input parameter.

-In most cases, these two lists are the same.
+In most instances the two lists for the chain head block are the same.
 However, when voting has completed to add or remove a validator, the validators that will be used to produce the next block are different.

-Use `latest` or `blockNumber` to get the list of validators that were used at the time the block was produced.

-Use `pending` to get a list of validators that will be used to produce the next block.
+Comparing the two lists can be helpful when diagnosing a stalled chain.

 :::note
 When the validator list changes, an `INFO` log message displays, showing the previous list of validators and the new list of validators.